 Watering-in recommendations are the same for insecticides.
 If control is for surface-feeding insects, don’t water-in.
-It is recommended to water-in products like Acelepryn® and Meridian® 25WG insecticides are more forgiving than most insecticides when they are not watered in within 24 hours, it is still recommended that they are watered in.
+Although Acelepryn® and Meridian® 25WG insecticides are more forgiving than most insecticides when they are not watered in within 24 hours, it is still recommended that they are watered in.
 The key is to target the upper 1 to 2 in. of soil where the insects hatch and develop.